dlanza1/ExDeMon/doc/users-manual.md

 #### CERN GNI notifications sink

-Notifications are converted to JSON and sunk to an HTTP (POST) end point.
+Notifications are converted to JSON (array) and sunk to an HTTP (POST) end point.

 You can find all possible fields at: https://itmon.web.cern.ch/itmon/data_types/notifications_specification.html